Key takeaways

 Most lenders disperse funds quickly and directly into your bank account.
 It can take as little as a few minutes to three business days.

-I need 200 dollars now – 6 options for a $200 loan today
+6 options for a $200 loan today

 Below are six lending options that give you small amounts of cash fast without a credit check.

-Get a $200 cash advance
+Get a $200 temporary balance boost

-Take out a credit card cash advance
+Take out a credit card temporary balance boost

 Need cash now!